ibm-cloud-docs/openwhisk/runtimes.md

 ## Docker runtime
 {: #openwhisk_ref_docker}

 Docker actions run a user-supplied executable in a Docker container.
 You can include any compilation steps or dependencies by modifying the `Dockerfile`.
-When you create an action using a Docker image, your app runs in a public Docker image that you can specify when creating your action.
+When you create an action using a Docker image, your app runs in a public Docker image that you can specify when creating your action by specifying the `--docker` flag in [`action create` command](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_create).

 {{site.data.keyword.openwhisk_short}} provides base images on Docker hub.
-You can use these images as-is when creating actions, or you can use them as a base in your Dockerfile with the `FROM` instruction.
+You can use these images as-is when creating actions, or you can use them as a base image when creating Dockerfile.
 You can see a list of the available runtimes images in the [Available images and runtimes](#runtimes_available) section.

 For more information about creating actions with Docker images, see [Preparing apps in Docker images](/docs/openwhisk?topic=cloud-functions-prep#prep_docker).